-See also: Java Optimized Processor[16] (it has a VHDL implementation of a FPU).
+See also: Java Optimized Processor[19] (it has a VHDL implementation of a FPU).

-17 Low-Cost Microarchitectural Support for Improved Floating-Point Accuracy[17]
+1.18 Low-Cost Microarchitectural Support for Improved Floating-Point Accuracy[17]

 Mentions how GPUs offer very good floating point performance but only for single precision floats.
+(NOTE: This statement seems to contradict [?].